 A leak detection engineer with the right equipment can identify these non-visible leaks.
 Thames Water also advises checking meter readings over a 30-minute period with the stop valve closed — if the reading rises, it indicates a potential leak between the meter and internal pipework.³

-If the leak is clearly in the road or on the pavement outside your boundary, report it to Thames Water on 0800 316 9800.
+If the leak is clearly in the road or on the pavement outside your boundary, report it directly to your water provider — Thames Water on 0800 316 9800 (majority of Croydon) or SES Water on 01737 772000 (southern Croydon, 24/7).
+Check your water bill if you’re unsure who supplies your address.⁷ ⁹

-Your landlord is responsible for fixing the leak.² Report it to your landlord or letting agent immediately, and follow up in writing.⁶
+Your landlord is responsible for fixing the leak.² Broader landlord repair duties for installations for water, gas, electricity, sanitation, space heating and heating water sit under Section 11 of the Landlord and Tenant Act 1985.¹¹ Report the leak to your landlord or letting agent immediately, and follow up in writing.⁶

-If your landlord does not act, contact Croydon Council’s Private Sector Housing Team on 020 8760 5476.⁶ Keep copies of all correspondence.
+If your landlord does not respond or gives an unreasonable response, contact Croydon Council’s Private Sector Housing Team on 020 8760 5476.
+The council uses the Housing Health and Safety Rating System to assess hazards and, if they are serious, may be able to take action to get the landlord to complete work.⁶ Keep copies of all correspondence.

 Leak Detection across Croydon — areas we cover